-Generally speaking when shooting portraits, photographers want to isolate the person and nicely blur the background.
+Generally speaking, portrait photographers want to isolate the person and nicely blur the background.
 Unless you are shooting a holiday snapshot, the background is normally unimportant.
 Therefore that’s what I’ll focus on in this post.

 Four or more people, I set f/5.6 aperture.

 When photographing portraits, it’s important to make sure the people are sharp.
 Not everyone’s eyes will be nice and sharp if you are setting up a group shot with an aperture of f/2.8.

 Take this image below for example.
 I’ve taken a shot of two people on the lowest aperture my lens would go (f/2.8).
 Notice only one of the models faces are in sharp focus?
 This is because the blond haired model tilted her head somewhat back further in distance than the other.
 It wasn’t long before I noticed my error and adjusted my aperture to f/4 using the rules listed above.